 If these four elements of negligence can be proven, you may be able to seek compensation by filing a claim.

 Did your child suffer abuse or neglect at a daycare facility?
 Call (803) 790-2800 to speak to a South Carolina daycare injury attorney at the Law Office of Kenneth Berger to discuss the negligence of a daycare provider.
-While based in Columbia, our legal practice extends to Clarendon and beyond.
+While based in Columbia, our legal practice extends to Orangeburg, Clarendon, Myrtle Beach and beyond.